Sahilll94/Travel-Book/CONTRIBUTING.md

 1. Check existing GitHub issues for similar problems
 2. Review the main README.md for additional information
+3. Check the backend README for backend-specific issues
-3. Create a new issue with the "help wanted" label
+4. Create a new issue with detailed information
-4. Join community discussions for broader questions
+5. Join community discussions for broader questions

 ## Contribution Workflow

 ### Step-by-Step Process

-1. **Fork the repository** to your GitHub account
+1. **Fork the repositories** on GitHub (both frontend and backend if needed)

 2. **Create a feature branch** using descriptive naming:
    ```bash
    git checkout -b feature/description-of-feature
    ```

 3. **Make your changes** following the guidelines above

-4. **Test thoroughly** using the mock data system
+4. **Test thoroughly** with the real backend

 5. **Commit your changes** with clear, descriptive messages:
    ```bash
    git commit -m "Add feature: detailed description"
    ```

 6. **Push to your fork:**
    ```bash
    git push origin feature/description-of-feature
    ```

-7. **Submit a pull request** with a detailed description
+7. **Submit a pull request** with a detailed description including:
+   - What problem does this solve?
+   - How does it work?
+   - How can it be tested?
+   - Screenshots (if UI changes)
+   - Backend API endpoint (if applicable)

-8. **Apply for contributor recognition** once your PR is merged (see below)
+8. **Apply for contributor recognition** once your PR is merged

 ### Getting Recognition for Your Contributions